ZirixCZ/Spellcaster/README.md

-# Spellit
+# Spellcaster
-An online spelling application that combines the act of learning English with playing.
+Spellcaster is a revolutionary online spelling application that combines the act of learning English with the excitement and engagement of playing a game.
+This innovative approach to language learning allows users to improve their spelling skills while enjoying themselves, making the process of learning more enjoyable and effective.

-It is best used with a group of friends or at school.
+Whether you are a student looking to improve your English proficiency or a language enthusiast looking to enhance your spelling abilities, Spellcaster is the perfect tool for you.
+With its intuitive design and engaging gameplay, Spellcaster makes it easy and fun to learn English.

-However, if you don't have anyone to play with, don't worry because Spellit also offers online lobbies.
+Additionally, Spellcaster offers the ability to play with friends or classmates, allowing for a more social and collaborative learning experience.
+However, if you don't have anyone to play with, don't worry – Spellcaster also offers online lobbies where you can connect with other users and play together.

-Spellit makes it easier for you to learn English by having fun.
+Overall, Spellcaster is a highly effective and enjoyable way to learn English.
+With its unique blend of learning and gaming, Spellcaster makes it easier and more enjoyable to improve your spelling skills and expand your English vocabulary.

-The project is developed within
+The project is developed within a <a href="https://www.delta-skola.cz/talentovy-program-delta-topgun">school program at DELTA - Střední škola informatiky a ekonomie, s.r.o.</a> This program is designed to foster and support the growth of young talent in the fields of computer science and economics.

-<a href="https://www.delta-skola.cz/talentovy-program-delta-topgun">school program at DELTA - Střední škola informatiky a ekonomie, s.r.o.</a>
+As a participant in this program, the project has access to state-of-the-art resources and expertise, allowing for the development of cutting-edge technologies and solutions.
+The program also provides a unique learning environment that encourages collaboration, creativity, and innovation.

 ## User stories